 The Virginia Steele Scott Galleries of American Art

 While Henry Huntington envisioned a collection of American art as early as 1919, his vision was not realized until 60 years later.
 In 1979 the Virginia Steele Scott Foundation made a major gift to The Huntington in memory of Virginia Steele Scott, art collector, patron, and philanthropist, which included a group of 50 American paintings, funds to construct a gallery to display the collection, and an endowment for its professional management.

 Frederick Fisher’s modern classical wing, the Lois and Robert F. Erburu Gallery, joined the neoclassical Scott Galleries in 2005.
 Together, the galleries sit beautifully in the Huntington landscape, inviting views of the mountains and gardens from the glass loggia and helping to develop a sense of interplay between the works of art inside and the gardens outside.

-The installation in the Scott Galleries highlights recent acquisitions and long-term loans from public and private collections.
-Visitors will see paintings by John Singleton Copley, Frederic Edwin Church, Mary Cassatt, John Singer Sargent, John Sloan, Robert Motherwell, and Sam Francis, among others, as well as American decorative arts ranging from silver by Paul Revere to furniture designed by Frank Lloyd Wright.
+highlights recent acquisitions and long-term loans from public and private collections including paintings by John Singleton Copley, Frederic Edwin Church, Mary Cassatt, John Singer Sargent, John Sloan, Robert Motherwell, and Sam Francis, as well as American decorative arts ranging from silver by Paul Revere to furniture designed by Frank Lloyd Wright.
 An important part of the permanent installation is a gallery devoted to the work of early 20th-century Pasadena architects Charles and Henry Greene.